Beta version 4 has arrived and new peak-flow equations are available for Massachusetts!

 The equations from each report are applicable for most areas of Massachusetts except eastern Buzzards Bay, Cape Cod, and the Island regions, and the main branches of the Connecticut and Merrimack Rivers.
 Estimates obtained from the equations assume natural flow conditions at the site.

 For the equations from Ries and Friesz (2000), StreamStats reports the uncertainty of the estimates for basins with drainage areas between 1.61 and 149 mi2.
 For equations from Bent and Steeves (2006), StreamStats reports the uncertainty of the estimates for basins with drainage areas between 0.01 and 1.99 mi2.
 For the equations by Bent and Waite (2013) StreamStats reports the uncertainty of the bankfull estimates for basins with drainage areas between 0.60 to 329 square miles.
+For the equations by Zarriello (2017), StreamStats reports the uncertainty of estimates for basins with drainage areas between 0.16 to 512 square miles.
 Errors for basins with drainage areas beyond these bounds are unknown.
-The prediction intervals that are presented for the bankfull estimates were determined using equations that differ from those used by Bent and Waite (2013), and as a result, the presented prediction intervals are substantially wider than the actual intervals.
-Limited trials indicate differences in prediction intervals of between 30 and 90 percent.

 General information on the Interactive Map application, as well as specific sources and computation methods for basin characteristics are available here.

-StreamStats for Massachusetts was developed in cooperation with the Massachusetts Department of Conservation and Recreation, the Massachusetts Department of Environmental Protection, the Massachusetts Geographic Information System, and the Massachusetts Environmental Trust.
+StreamStats for Massachusetts was developed in cooperation with the Massachusetts Department of Conservation and Recreation, the Massachusetts Department of Environmental Protection, the Massachusetts Geographic Information System, the Massachusetts Environmental Trust, and the Massachusetts Department of Transportation.

 Contact Us if you experience any problems with this application.